dashhive/DashHD.js/README.md

 ## Seed, xprv, WIFs, & Addrs (With Password)

-If the mnemonic is used with the "password" (or "secret") `supersecret123`, it will produce this HD Wallet seed:
+If the mnemonic is used with the "password" (or "secret") `supersecret123` or `TREZOR`, it will produce this HD Wallet seed:

 Secret: `supersecret123`